-President Trump Expected to Declare Emergency to Get Billions for Border Wall
+President Trump Declares Emergency to Get Billions for Border Wall

-President Trump is set to declare a national emergency during Friday morning remarks from the Rose Garden at the White House.

-Trump is also expected to sign a spending bill to avoid a second government shutdown over his campaign promise to build a wall along the U.S.-Mexico border.
-In order to get the wall funding he wants without Congressional approval, Trump has signaled he will declare a national emergency with the goal of shifting funds for wall construction.

-The spending bill, passed by Congress on Thursday, will give about $1.4 billion for 55 miles of fencing along the border in Texas.
-The amount falls far short of the $5.7 billion Trump had initially demanded to fund the wall.
+Trump announced the emergency in remarks Friday morning from the Rose Garden at the White House.
+The declaration follows the passage of a spending bill that will give about $1.4 billion for fencing along the border in Texas — an amount far less than the $5.7 billion Trump demanded to fund the wall.

+The emergency declaration has come under criticism from Republicans and Democrats alike, who fear Trump is setting a precedent for future Presidents to declare national emergencies to push their policy priorities.

-The spending bill is the result of three weeks of negotiations following a 35-day government shutdown, the longest in history, in a standoff over the wall.
+Trump is expected to sign the bill, which marks the result of three weeks of negotiations following a 35-day government shutdown, the longest in history, in a standoff over the wall.
 Democrats in Congress have refused to allocate additional funding for border barriers.

 By declaring a national emergency, Trump will have about $8 billion in order to build the wall along the southern border, Mick Mulvaney, acting White House chief of staff told reporters Friday morning ahead of the announcement.